LLNL/units/docs/introduction/testing.rst

 1. AppleClang 11.0 (Xcode 11.3) C++11
 1. MSVC 2019 C++17
 1. MSVC 2019 C++11
+1. MSVC 2019 C++14 32-bit
 1. MSVC 2022 C++20
 1. GCC 4.8 C++11
 1. GCC 7 C++11
 1. GCC 7 C++14
+1. GCC 7 C++17
 1. GCC 8 C++17
 1. GCC 9 C++17
 1. GCC 12 C++20
+1. GCC 13 C++20
 1. Clang 3.4 C++11
 1. Clang 3.5 C++11
 1. Clang 8 C++14
 1. Clang 9 C++17
 1. Clang 14 C++20
+1. Clang 16 C++20
+1. Clang 18 C++23
 1. Clang-tidy (both main library and tests)

 Circle-CI
 -----------
-1. Clang 14,  Thread Sanitizer
+1. Clang 19,  Thread Sanitizer [currently disabled due to changes in linux core operations that cannot be changed on CI systems]
-2. Clang 14,  Address, undefined behavior sanitizer
+1. Clang 19,  Address, undefined behavior sanitizer
-3. Clang 14,  Memory Sanitizer
+1. Clang 19,  Memory Sanitizer [currently disabled due to changes in linux core operations that cannot be changed on CI systems]
-4. Clang 8,  Fuzzing library -- run a couple of defined fuzzing tests from scratch to check for any anomalous situations.
+1. Clang 8,  Fuzzing library -- run a couple of defined fuzzing tests from scratch to check for any anomalous situations.
 There are currently two fuzzers, the first test the units_from_string, and the second tests the measurement_from string.
 It first converts the fuzzing sequence, then if it is a valid sequence, converts it to a string, then converts that string back to a measurement or unit and makes sure the two measurements or units are identical.
 Any string sequence which doesn't work is captured and tested.
+1. Install test
+1. Install test with alternate project name

 GitHub Actions
 ----------------